 Heat 10 tablespoons butter in a skillet over medium heat until melted and then for another 1-2 minutes until the butter turns a dark golden color.
 Transfer browned butter to a large heatproof bowl & stir in the remaining 4 tablespoons butter until completely melted.

 Add Sugars & Eggs

-Add both sugars, salt & vanilla to the melted butter and stir/whisk until fully incorporated.
+Add 1/2 cup sugar, 3/4 cup brown sugar, 1 tsp salt & 2 tsp vanilla to the melted butter and stir/whisk until fully incorporated.
 While continuing to whisk, add egg & yolk, continuing to whisk until the mixture is smooth.
 Let it sit for 3-5 minutes.
 Stir for 30 seconds.
 Repeat the process of resting and stirring 2 more times until the mixture has thickened & is smooth and shiny.°

 Add Flour & Chocolate chips.

-- Add flour to the butter mixture and using wooden spoon stir until just combined, about 1 minute.
+Add the flour mixture to the butter mixture and using a wooden spoon stir until just combined about 1 minute.
 Add chocolate chips & stir again to make sure chocolate chips are evenly distributed.

 Shape the cookies